paolo-cargnin/paolo-cargnin/README.md

 - 👋 Hi, I’m @paolo-cargnin
-- 👀 I don't like to tal about me,
+- 👀 I don't like to talk about me,
 - 🌱 But I really like this icons and Github
 - 💞️ So I'll keep them here for the moment.
 - 📫 How to reach me ...
 Well you can try twitter.